sitewhere/sitewhere-k8s-model/README.md

 ### `SiteWhereInstance`
 Delares a SiteWhere instance which creates name and namespace for other resources to be attached to.
+This resource contains the global instance configuration which is bootstrapped using a reference to an `InstanceConfigurationTemplate`.

 ### `InstanceConfigurationTemplate`
 Specifies global configuration options which may be used when creating a new instance.
 A `SiteWhereInstance` references a instance configuration template by name in order to bootstrap the configuration.

-### `InstanceConfiguration`
-Specifies the global configuration used by an `SiteWhereInstance`.
-When an instance resource is created, it references an `InstanceConfigurationTemplate` which is used to populate the initial configuration.

 ### `InstanceDatasetTemplate`
 Specifies a set of scripts which are executed to populate instance data